RomeisaAliu/Medical-Management-System-Batch/README.md

 * In Tasket model: ItemReader/ItemProcessor/ItemWriter substitutes a single Tasklet interface implementation.

 * JobRepository: A system to manage condition of Job and Step.
 The management information is persisted on the database based on the table schema specified by Spring Batch.

+* Event Listener: Used to define which Job is in progress, what jobs have failed and if the jobs have been completed.
+Types of event listeners: JobExecutionListener (before and after job),StepExecutionListener (before and after step),ChunkListener,ItemReadListener,ItemProcessListener,ItemWriteListener,SkipListener.